Brain tumour research

 One of the newer ways of giving radiotherapy uses a different type of beam called a proton beam.
 Protons collect energy as they slow down and travel through the body.
 They then release this energy at their target point – the tumour.
 This means they give a very high dose of radiation to the cancer, but only a low dose to the area around it.
 So there is less likelihood of damage to nearby healthy tissue.

 Proton beam radiotherapy machines in the UK are only able to treat cancer of the eye.
 The machines are not able to treat cancers deeper in the body.
-Some countries in Europe and the USA are testing and using proton beam radiation for deeper cancers, including brain stem cancers and a type of spinal cord cancer called chordoma.
-At the moment, if this treatment is suitable for you the NHS pays to send you for treatment abroad – usually to the USA but sometimes to Switzerland.
+Some countries in Europe and the USA are testing and using proton beam radiation for deeper cancers, including a tumour called chordoma that can occur in the spinal cord or the brain stem.
+At the moment, if this treatment is suitable for you the NHS pays to send you for treatment abroad – usually to the USA.

 The HIT - SIOP PNET 4 trial compared hyperfractionated radiotherapy (with 2 treatments a day) to standard radiotherapy (one treatment a day).
 It recruited children and young people from the age of 4 to 21 with medulloblastoma.
 The trial team found that HFRT was no better than standard radiotherapy as part of treatment for medulloblastoma.
 The researchers also found no significant difference between the side effects of the two treatments.